Assembly Gives Lukewarm Response to Newsom's Budget Proposal | KQED

 Newsom’s plan attempts to close a projected $54 billion budget deficit brought on by the coronavirus pandemic.
 Lawmakers acknowledged they’ll have to make difficult choices.
 But there was criticism over slashes to education and the social safety net, among other things.

-“It feels like we just dusted off the plan from the last recession and are using the same playbook," he said.
-"There also feels like an over dependence on the federal government with an unpredictable administration.”
+“It feels like we just dusted off the plan from the last recession and are using the same playbook," Wood said.